OnoMichio/Yakuza6BlueJacketDemoTranslation/README.md

 # Credits
-@CapitanRetraso for ReARMP so that I can edit the text more easily
+@CapitanRetraso for ReARMP so that I can edit the text more easily and also testing along with helping with translation

 @Kaplas80 for ParTool